calvinlauco/simpli.js/README.md

 | callback | function | (Optional) The callback function when there is/are invalid argument(s) |

 ### Return Value
-Returns true if all the arguments match with the signature provided, False otheriwise
+Returns true if all the arguments match with the signature provided, false otheriwise

 ### TypeError
 If the error reporting mode is set to `STRICT` (default), a TypeError will be raised if there is/are any invalid argument